AusClimateService/npcp/reports/phase1/phase1_report.md

 and it tended to have its own unique spatial characteristics (i.e. different from the GCM; e.g. Figure 8).

-When bias correction was applied to RCM output for the historical task, those biases were greatly reduced but not completely eliminated.
+When bias correction was applied to RCM output for the calibration task, those biases were greatly reduced but not completely eliminated.
 Similar to the climatology results, the MBCn method performed substantially worse than the other methods